Pickleball Gear

 The testing process we used to rate one of our top paddle picks, the JOOLA Ben Johns Hyperion CFS 16

-We know this because we’re avid players ourselves.
-We’re constantly testing new paddles and updating our guides.
-We believe there’s only one place to properly test pickleball gear: out on the court!
+Our goal is simple: provide you with gear reviews you can actually trust.
+Your gear should advance your game, not hold you back.
+As avid players ourselves, we're constantly testing new gear and updating our guides.
+We believe there's only one place to properly test – out on the court!

 Read our About Us page to learn more about Pickleheads.

-"Every paddle we test goes through at least 5 hours of on-court play over multiple sessions."
+"Every paddle we test goes through at least five hours of on-court play over multiple sessions."

 Brandon Mackie